A martingale analysis of first passage times of time-dependent Wiener diffusion models: Numerical examples

-These analyses can also be applied to situations in which changes in evidence accumulation occur gradually over time.
-For instance, White and colleagues (2011) proposed a ``shrinking spotlight" model of the Eriksen-Flanker Task, a task in which participants responding to the direction of a central arrow are influenced by the direction of arrows in the periphery (see also \citealp{DSS-HP-JC:90, SL-AJY-PH:09, MS-CW-AM-BB:15}).
-According to these models, evidence accumulation is initially influenced by all of the arrows (central as well as flankers, which may drive an incorrect response) but as the attentional spotlight narrows the drift rate is gradually more influenced by the central arrow alone.
-We now consider such a situation, using a $20$-stage DDM as an approximation to the DDM with time-varying drift rate.
-Assume that the diffusion rate is constant and equal to unity.
-Let $x_0=0$, $z=2$, and stage initiation times be uniformly selected in the interval $[0,5]$.
-Let the drift rate in the $i$-th stage be $-0.2 + 0.0263(i-1)$.
-The unconditional and conditional FPT distributions for such a $20$-stage DDM obtained using the analytic expressions and using Monte-Carlo simulations are shown in Figure~\ref{fig:gradual-time-varying}.
+Changes in evidence accumulation may occur gradually over time.
+For instance, \cite{CNW-RR-JFS:11} proposed a ``shrinking spotlight" model of the Eriksen Flanker Task, a task in which participants responding to the direction of a central arrow are influenced by the direction of arrows in the periphery (see also \citealp{DSS-HP-JC:90, SL-AJY-PH:09, MS-CW-AM-BB:15}).
+According to these models, evidence accumulation is initially influenced by all of the arrows (central as well as flankers, which may drive an incorrect response, modeled here as as a lower threshold response) but as the attentional spotlight narrows the drift rate is gradually more influenced by the central arrow alone. {\sfr The multistage model, in spite of having discontinuous changes in parameters, can still be used to approximate a model with gradually time-varying parameters.}